 It is pure comfort food in every single bite.

-This is one dish you will be fighting for seconds!
+This is one dish you will be sure to want seconds of!

 If you make this for the holidays, be sure to let me know how you like it!